-7. Disability Permits.
-Mobility impaired students and employees of the University and employees of UNC Hospitals desiring parking on campusCampus must obtain a UNC Disability permit by the established application process, through the Department of Transportation and Parking.
+- 3. "ALG" permits.
+These permits are issued to employees having broad, significant, Campus-wide responsibilities.
+ALG permits may be used in all gated and non-gated parking spaces, which are not otherwise reserved, with the exception of the Dogwood, Cardinal, and Rams Head Decks and all surface visitor parking lots.
+"ALG" permits shall be allocated from the zone adjacent to the primary work location.
+"ALG" permits are approved by the Chancellor or his/her designee. - 4.
+Disability Permits.
+Mobility impaired students and employees of the University and employees of UNC Hospitals desiring parking on Campus must obtain a UNC Disability permit by the established application process, through the Department of Transportation and Parking.
 An allocation of spaces will be made available to mobility impaired users, based upon a physician's certification of need.
-UNC Disability permits will be assigned from zones throughout campusCampus, and their cost will be based on the sliding scale fee structure. the Department of Transportation and Parking will determine the zone based on access needs and availability.
+UNC Disability permits will be assigned from zones throughout Campus, and their cost will be based on the sliding scale fee structure. the Department of Transportation and Parking will determine the zone based on access needs and availability.
 By displaying the UNC Disability permit, an individual may park in his assigned space or any unreserved space within his designated zone.
 Reasonable accommodations for mobility impaired students and employees will be made.

-8. Vanpool permits.
+- 5. Vanpool permits.
 The Chancellor, through his/her delegated administrative officers, shall determine vanpool allocations by the predominant driver based on space availability.
 Vanpool users must submit a list of participants to the Department of Transportation and Parking with name, department name, and work telephone number for each individual.
-The parking permit fee will be waived for vanpools.
+The parking permit fee will be waived for vanpools. - 6.
+Carpool permits.

-9. Carpool permits.
 Those persons wishing to carpool may apply through their department jointly for a single transferable permit at no additional charge.
 Once issued, this permit will be transferable only among the Vehicles in the carpool, as registered with the Department of Transportation and Parking.
 This permit shall be displayed as provided in Section 4-3.
 Only one of the registered Vehicles may be parked in the zone designated during parking control hours.